DIY Bug Repellent Spray with Essential-Oils

 We live out in the country so I feel like we have more bugs than ya’ll city-dwellers do.
 How true that is I don’t actually know.
 We’ve noticed several deer ticks on the kiddos when they come inside to shower for the night and we’ve all gotten a few mosquito bites as well.
 I wanted something to repel the bugs but not be full of toxic chemicals.

 I have been using essential oils in our home for a while and I believe they work.
 I won’t go into why and how.
 Do your own research.
-I knew there would be an oil (or oils) that would work to keep the bugs away and also be safe for my older kids to apply to their skin, and safe for me to apply to the babies clothes to protect him.
+I knew there would be an oil (or oils) that would work to keep the bugs away and also be safe for my older kids to apply to their skin, and safe for me to apply to the baby’s clothes to protect him.

 Citronella has long been used in candles and tiki torches to keep mosquitos at bay.
-Two other oils I found in my research was Lemon Eucalyptus and Geranium Bourbon.
+Two other oils I found in my research were Lemon Eucalyptus and Geranium Bourbon.
 All three of these oils are supposed to repel ticks and mosquitos.
 As I said, do your research, what works for us might not work for you.
 I decided to use Citronella.

 Here is how you make this DIY Bug Repellent Spray: